deval-shah/enterprise-search/README.md

 ```

 For more detailed testing instructions, including how to run specific tests, please refer to our [Testing Guide](docs/testing.md).

+## 📊 Evaluation

+Enterprise Search includes a robust evaluation module based on DeepEval to assess the RAG pipeline's performance:

+- 🧪 Synthetic dataset generation for simulating  your documents
+- 📈 Industry standard metrics including faithfulness, relevancy, and coherence

+For step-by-step instructions on running evaluations, see our [Evaluation Guide](docs/eval.md).

 ## 🚀 Deployment